 How To Dry Clothes Indoors Sustainably

-Over the years I’ve shared a lot of tips on how to do laundry sustainably.
-From the best eco-friendly laundry detergents to how to remove stains naturally.
-And recently I realised I haven’t shared my top tips on how to dry clothes indoors.
+Over the years, I’ve shared a lot of tips on how to do laundry sustainably.
+From how to dry clean clothes at home to how to remove stains naturally.
+Yet I realised recently that I haven’t shared my top tips on how to dry clothes indoors.

-With energy bills spiralling higher and higher, it’s never been more important to curb our use of energy-intensive appliances.
+And with energy bills rising even higher this winter, it’s never been more important to curb our use of energy-intensive appliances.
+So let’s rectify that right now.

 How To Dry Clothes Indoors Sustainably